anyTV/api.tm/README.md

 - `start` function is required for uniformity
 - the idea is to have the code be readable like a book, from top-to-bottom
 - since variables are declared first and functions are assigned to variables, we thought of having `start` function to denote the start of the process
-- as much as possible there should be no more function inside this level except for `forEach`, `map`, `filter`, and `reduce`, if lodash is available, use it
+- as much as possible, there should be no more named functions inside this level except for `forEach`, `map`, `filter`, and `reduce`.
+If lodash is available, use it.

 ```javascript
     function send_response (err, result) {